leodeslf/leaf/src/content/notes/ux/dont_make_me_think.md

 #### A few definitive answers

-Almost all in this book has been answered with "*it depends*," but there is a collection of things that are definitive answers:
+Almost all in this book has been answered with *"it depends,"* but there is a collection of things that are definitive answers:

 - **Don't use small, low-contrast types**.
 - **Don't put labels inside form fields** (as content).